Whirlpool Cabrio Bearing Replacement: Bearing-Only vs. Full Tub Assembly

 Labor time: 4-6 hours for an experienced tech who has done this before.
 Longer for first-timers.

-Process: Full disassembly, separation of the outer tub (which is often brittle and cracks when pried open), pressing out the old bearing with a bearing press, inspecting the hub bore for damage, pressing in the new bearing, reassembly.
+Process: Full disassembly, separation of the outer tub (which is often brittle and cracks when pried open), pressing out the old bearing with a bearing press, inspecting the hub bore for damage, pressing in the new bearing and seal with the W10447783 tool, reassembly.

 Risks: The outer tub halves are plastic and 10+ years old.
 They crack during separation more often than you'd expect, especially in California where UV exposure and temperature cycling take their toll.
 If the tub cracks during the bearing job, you're ordering the tub assembly anyway — and you've already spent 3 hours on disassembly.